On covering systems of polynomial rings over finite fields: Some technical lemmas

+The second last inequality holds due to the fact that $1+t\leq e^t$ for all $t\in\R$.
 The last inequality in the above calculations is derived from Mertens’ estimate for function fields, i.e., $\sum_{|p(x)|\leq N}1/|p(x)|=\log\log N+O(1)$, which follows from the prime number theorem for function fields as shown in \cite[Theorem~(3.3.2)]{KnopfmacherZhang2001}.
 In conclusion, this completes the proof of part (2) of the lemma. \end{proof}